georgelele1/Comp9517Proj1/README.md

 1. Prepare Data

-   Run the datamatch file and get the paired_dataset.pkl file
+   Run the datamatch file and get the paired_dataset.pkl file change

 2. training